AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/list-medseventchanges-1-intro.md

     </table>
 When sending a medicines list to the My Health Record system it is expected that all instances of patient will conform to [My Health Record Patient](StructureDefinition-patient-mhr-1.html).

-When a medicines list is sent as part of a document, rather than as a standalone resource, the guidance in the following table applies.
+The guidance in the following table applies.

 <table class="list" width="100%">
   <tr>